Icelandic króna: Banknotes

 Icelandic banknotes are printed with the dates from which the legal basis of the currency derives.
 In 1981, notes were issued in denominations of 10, 50, 100 and 500 krona based on the law of 29 March 1961.
 1000 krona notes were introduced in 1984, followed by 5000 krona notes in 1986 with the same law.

 100, 500, and 1000 krona notes were reissued in 1994 under the law of 5 May 1986.
 In the following year, a new denomination of 2000 krona was issued for the first time.
 The 2000 krona note is subtly different from the other notes.
 For example, the underprint pattern extends all the way upward and downward, while the other denominations had white margins on every side.
 The number 2000 is printed in multi color for 3 of the 4 occurrences.
 And the numeral 2000 on the lower left corner of reverse is vertical.
 The "shadow" of the numeral is printed with SÍ in microprint.

 The 22 May 2001 series, saw substantial changes.
 The underprint and microprint features of the 2000 krona note were extended to other denominations.
 The 1000 and 5000 krona notes also received metallic foils next to the portrait.

 In 2013, a new 10000 krona banknote was introduced.
 The face of natural scientist and poet Jónas Hallgrímsson appears on the bill, as well as the Eurasian golden plover.
 Notes of 100 krona or less are no longer in circulation, as they have been withdrawn by the central bank.
+The 2000 krona is no longer produced by the central bank but it is still accepted as legal tender.